paxet/dotfiles/README.md

 ## Pacman hooks
 Place it in: /etc/pacman.d/hooks/

-> mirrorupgrade.hook -> Uses "reflector" to update mirrorlist when a new
-> version of pacman-mirrorlist gets installed. orphanedpackages.hook ->
+> mirrorupgrade.hook -> Uses "reflector" to update mirrorlist when a new version of pacman-mirrorlist gets installed.
+>
-> Search for orphaned packages after a system upgrade and lists it.
+> orphanedpackages.hook -> Search for orphaned packages after a system upgrade and lists it.
+>
 > systemd-boot.hook -> Updates systemd-boot when systemd is upgraded.
+>
+> remove_old_cache.hook -> Remove all but the currently installed and the previously used cache